Cette page n'est pas encore disponible en français, sa traduction est en cours.

 - /var/lib/docker/containers:/var/lib/docker/containers:ro

-Note: The above configuration only collects logs from the Redis container.
-Logs can be collected from the Datadog Agent by adding a similar com.datadoghq.ad.logs label.
-Log collection can also be explicitly enabled for all containers by setting the environment variable DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL to true.
-See the complete Docker log collection documentation for additional details.
+Note: This configuration collects only logs from the Redis container.
+You can collect logs from the Datadog Agent by adding a similar com.datadoghq.ad.logs label.
+You can also explicitly enable logs collection for all containers by setting the environment variable DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL to true.
+See Docker log collection for details.

 Further Reading